major/MySQLTuner-perl/INTERNALS.md

     * Check for DB engines that are enabled but unused
     * Look for fragmented tables
     * Look for auto-increments near capacity
+    	* Look for table with autoincrement with value near max capacity

 ## MySQLTuner security checks